 MTHFR is responsible for breaking synthetic down folic acid to become biologically active folate.
 The most important genetic polymorphisms that reduce the function of the MTHFR enzyme are two common polymorphisms, C677T and A1298C.
 Both of these mutations have been linked to reduced folate levels.

 Few of us - if any - can afford to skimp on folate.
 In many cases, supporting the body’s demands for this essential nutrient may require supplementation.
 Studies show that the most effective folate supplement is methylfolate.

 Methylfolate is the active form of folate that the body can readily use without requiring further conversion.
 For individuals with genetic variations that may impair their ability to convert folate into the active form, supplementing directly with methylfolate ensures optimal bioavailability and utilization.
 Methylfolate bypasses the

 Methyl-Life® has created a range of methylfolate supplements exactly for this purpose.
 These products contain pure, highly bioavailable methylfolate in dosages of 2.5mg, 7.5mg, 10mg, and 15mg to suit all needs.

 Those seeking more comprehensive support are advised to choose the Methyl-Life® Chewable Methylated Multi.
-This contains methylfolate as well as B vitamins, essential minerals, antioxidants, and cognitive nutrients.
+This contains methylfolate as well as other B vitamins, essential minerals, antioxidants, and cognitive nutrients.